Maharashtrachi Kitchen Queen

 Maharashtrachi Kitchen Queen is an Indian Marathi language TV cookery game show which aired on Zee Marathi.
 It premiered from 15 May 2023 and hosted by Sankarshan Karhade.
-It ended on 12 August 2023 completing 78 episodes.
+It ended on 12 August 2023 after 78 episodes.

 Plot

-Home chefs from across Maharashtra display their culinary skills and battle it out in this tough contest to win the coveted title of Maharashtrachi Kitchen Queen.
+Home chefs from across Maharashtra display their culinary skills and battle it out in a contest to win the title of Maharashtrachi Kitchen Queen.